-This year's theme is God's saving work
+This year's theme was God's saving work

-David's topic is 'The God Who Seeks and Saves' and he will show us God's Word working as we learn from the Book of Acts.
-He speaks in the evenings with addresses on: 'The Fulfilment', 'God the Evangelist', and 'There is only one Gospel'.
+David's topic was 'The God Who Seeks and Saves' and he showed us God's Word working as we learned from the Book of Acts.
+He spoke in the evenings with addresses on: 'The Fulfilment', 'Firsts, and 'There is only one Gospel'.

 David was Principal of Sydney Missionary and Bible College for 25 years and now works with a Chinese church in Surry Hills NSW and as an author and conference speaker.
-He is coming to Oban after speaking at the Gideons International Conference in New Orleans and the Keswick Convention in Cumbria.
+He came to Oban after speaking at the Gideons International Conference in New Orleans and the Keswick Convention in Cumbria.

 Martin and his wife, Ann, are frequent conference speakers.
 Martin was minister of Chryston Parish Church in Lanarkshire and is now Chairman of the Crieff Fellowship.

-Afternoon speakers follow this theme
+Afternoon speakers followed the same theme

-Thursday: 'Community Bible Experience' - Adrian Armstrong of the Scottish Bible Society tells about an increasingly popular programme run by churches to encourage people to read the New Testament and let its power loose - it is simple and successful.
+Thursday: 'Community Bible Experience' - Adrian Armstrong of the Scottish Bible Society told about an increasingly popular programme run by churches to encourage people to read the New Testament and let its power loose - it is simple and successful.